Souvenirs of the

 until 1960, the year of Leo's passing, when the company closed.
 (Excerpt - A Treasured Past Blogspot.)
 So far I have only seen three Wellings dolls created for German ships.
 (Unfortunately, at this point, I do not remember which ones they were).

-This Wilhelm Gustloff sailor doll stands at 11" and was proudly displayed throughout the years as told by his faded clothing.
-He was broken at some point in time and his head has been repaired.
+This Wilhelm Gustloff sailor doll stands at 11".
 The mützenband reads "M.S.
 Wilhelm Gustloff".
 Mint condition on one, fading away on the other with he top layer of gold writing peeling away.
 One is complete with a souvenir ship's wheel pin on his chest.
 Overall they are in very sturdy condition.
 If he could talk, the stories he could tell!